nikstrauss/configs/README.md

 # Niks Awesome configs

-## Used in my super riced Archlinux build
 These arn't like super professional or anything, but I like them.

-### Bash rc
+### bashrc
 This is based of the Gentoo defaults, with my own custumizations, like `neofetch` and `fortume-mod`.
+I also made a ton of aliases that I personaly use.

+### vimrc
+Just a small nice vim config.
+Has relative line numbers, and syntax higlighting.

+### ranger
+All the standard ranger configs, but with some custumization.
+Has picture previews